NovakLab-EECS/OR_Intertidal_ExpPatch_ImageAnalysis-2/DOCUMENTATION_V2.md

 # Data Analysis
 As this is an object detection project, the main purpose in analyzing our data is to determine the frequencies of the interested species, and how these species were distributed and varied amongst different patches and across surveys.
 We hope that the knowledge of these approximate distributions can help make accurate and less biased models.
-The analysis and images below can be found in this [directory].
+The analysis and images below can be found in the [data analysis directory](https://github.com/NovakLab-EECS/OR_Intertidal_ExpPatch_ImageAnalysis-2/tree/master/data_analysis).

 ## Total Counts of Species